 Geoff lives in Nottingham with his two teenage children and wife, a senior lecturer at NTU.

-He is a graduate of the University of Lincoln, having completed a degree in Psychology and was the President and Chair of the Board of Trustees for the University of Lincoln Students' Union.
-Kudzai completed his training with PwC (PricewaterhouseCoopers) and was heavily involved in the internal audits of Higher Education organisations, charities and publicly listed companies.
+He is a graduate of the University of Lincoln, where he completed a degree in Psychology and later served as President and Chair of the Board of Trustees for the University of Lincoln Students’ Union.
+Kudzai completed his professional training with PwC, where he was involved in internal audits across higher education organisations, charities, and publicly listed companies.

-Outside of work Kudzai is an avid music and Formula 1 fan.
-He currently splits his time between Nottingham and London.
+Outside of work, Kudzai is an avid live music and Formula 1 fan.
+He is based in London.

 Dr Georgie Benford is an Associate Head of School at the University of West England, Bristol.
 She is a Criminologist and academic leader with a wide range of educational governance experience.
 Georgie joined the board in June 2023, but her first experience of trusteeship within an SU, was as a Sabbatical at Loughborough University.
 Returning to this sector she hopes to make an impact on NTSU's sustainability, wellbeing and equality agenda.